 • For contingent events, the system operator must endeavour to schedule and dispatch sufficient reserves to provide asset redundancy, maintain the levels of quality defined in the Security Policy, and plan to avoid post-event unplanned demand shedding, taking into account any other agreed control measures1 advised to and agreed by the system operator.

-• For extended contingent events, the system operator must plan to maintain the levels of quality defined in the Security Policy through a combination of AUFLS, the provision of reserves, asset redundancy, planned load management, and acceptance of greater quality disturbances than for contingent events, taking into account any other agreed control measures advised to and agreed by the system operator.
+• For extended contingent events, the system operator must plan to maintain the levels of quality defined in clause 17.2 of the Security Policy through a combination of AUFLS, the provision of reserves, asset redundancy, demand shedding, and acceptance of greater quality disturbances than for contingent events, taking into account any other agreed control measures (for example special protection schemes and automatic under voltage load shedding schemes) advised to and agreed by the system operator.
+These control measures do not preclude the system operator taking action before an extended contingent event occurs, such as network reconfiguration, but do preclude the system operator changing any price responsive schedule, non-response schedule and dispatch schedule by applying constraints that will result in generation being dispatched out of merit order.

 • For other events, no planned controls have been identified, other than demand shedding, AUFLS and other emergency or restoration procedures.